2012 Jeep Compass: New Car Review

 Cons: Crude engine; slow acceleration; loud interior; awkward CVT transmission; average resale value

-Along with its three trim levels (Sport, Latitude and Limited), the Compass offers a choice between two fuel efficient 4-cylinder engines, manual or CVT automatic transmission and front- or 4-wheel drive.
+Along with its three trim levels (Sport, Latitude and Limited), the Compass offers a choice between two fuel-efficient 4-cylinder engines, manual or CVT automatic transmission and front or four-wheel drive.

 Comfort & Utility

-As for comfort, the 2013 Jeep Compass can be equipped with all manner of unique options, including a flip-down speaker bar attached to the rear tailgate.
+As for comfort, the 2012 Jeep Compass can be equipped with all manner of unique options, including a flip-down speaker bar attached to the rear tailgate.
 With the gate open, the speakers can be aimed outward so everyone can enjoy their favorite tunes.
-There's also a removable rear cargo light that doubles as a rechargeable flashlight, as well as an available 115-volt, 2-prong outlet.
+There's also a removable rear cargo light that doubles as a rechargeable flashlight, as well as an available 115-volt, two-prong outlet.

 Cloth seats are standard.
 The Latitude and Limited get heated front seats.
 The Limited includes leather seating surfaces, automatic climate control and 18-inch bright aluminum wheels.

-Standard equipment for the Compass includes fog lamps, heated power side mirrors, a tilt steering wheel and cruise control.
-The Limited trim adds a 6-way power driver's seat and a vehicle information center.
-Available on Latitude and Limited models is the 368-watt Boston Acoustics 9-speaker sound system complete with liftgate articulating speakers and a 90-watt subwoofer.
+Standard equipment for the Compass includes foglamps, heated power side mirrors, a tilt steering wheel and cruise control.
+The Limited trim adds a six-way power driver's seat and a vehicle information center.
+Available on Latitude and Limited models is the 368-watt Boston Acoustics nine-speaker sound system complete with liftgate articulating speakers and a 90-watt subwoofer.

 Performance & Fuel Economy

-The Jeep Compass offers a choice of two fuel efficient 4-cylinder engines.
-The Sport and Latitude 4x2 models have a 2.0-liter engine producing 158 horsepower and 141 lb-ft of torque; the Sport can be equipped with a 5-speed manual transmission, while the Latitude has Jeep's CVT2 automatic variable-ratio transmission.
+The 2012 Jeep Compass offers a choice of two fuel-efficient 4-cylinder engines.
+The Sport and Latitude 4x2 model have a 2.0-liter engine producing 158 horsepower and 141 lb-ft of torque; the Sport can be equipped with a five-speed manual transmission, while the Latitude has Jeep's CVT2 automatic variable-ratio transmission.

-Standard on all 4x4 and Limited models, and available on 4x2 Latitude and Sport, is a more powerful 2.4-liter engine good for 172 hp and 165 lb-ft of torque.
+Standard on all 4x4 and Limited models and available on 4x2 Latitude and Sport is a more powerful 2.4-liter engine good for 172 horsepower and 161 lb-ft of torque.
 This engine can be teamed with a manual transmission, but only on the Sport.
-Fuel economy for the 2.0-liter engine is rated at 23-mpg city/30-mpg highway for the manual and 22/28 mpg with the CVT.
+Fuel economy for the 2.0-liter engine is rated at 23 mpg city/29 mpg highway for the manual and 23/27 mpg with the CVT.
 The 2.4-liter is rated at 23/28 mpg with the manual transmission and 21/27 mpg with the CVT.
 The 4x4s lose about 1 mpg from each figure.

 The Compass may look great on paper, but it quickly loses its luster once you experience the way it works in the real world.
 Neither engine choice offers much in the way of quick acceleration or smooth operation.
 The engines idle rough, have a coarse sound and generally feel crude.
 The CVT transmission, which holds the throttle wide open for prolonged periods and fills the cabin with raucous engine noise, doesn't help matters.

-In ride and handling , things are a bit better.
-The Compass delivers a fairly stable and smooth ride, but its steering is vague, with lots of play in the wheel and a slow response time.
-At highway speed, there is a lot of road noise in the cabin, mostly from the tires.
+In ride and handling , things are bit better.
+The Compass delivers a fairly stable and smooth ride, but its steering is vague with lots of play in the wheel and a slow response time.
+At highway speed, there is a lot of road noise in the cabin, mostly in the form of tire noise.

 Other Cars to Consider